drakkan/sftpgo/docs/full-configuration.md

   - `secrets`
     - `url`
     - `master_key_path`
+- **plugins**, list of external plugins.
+Each plugin is configured using a struct with the following fields:
+  - `type`, string.
+Defines the plugin type.
+Supported types: `notifier`.
+  - `notifier_options`, struct.
+Defines the options for notifier plugins.
+    - `fs_events`, list of strings.
+Defines the filesystem events that will be notified to this plugin.
+    - `user_events`, list of strings.
+Defines the user events that will be notified to this plugin.
+  - `cmd`, string.
+Path to the plugin executable.
+  - `args`, list of strings.
+Optional arguments to pass to the plugin executable.
+  - `sha256sum`, string.
+SHA256 checksum for the plugin executable.
+If not empty it will be used to verify the integrity of the executable.
+  - `auto_mtls`, boolean.
+If enabled the client and the server automatically negotiate mTLS for transport authentication.
+This ensures that only the original client will be allowed to connect to the server, and all other connections will be rejected.
+The client will also refuse to connect to any server that isn't the original instance started by the client.

+Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.

 A full example showing the default config (in JSON format) can be found [here](../sftpgo.json).